 - Here is what my part has been

 The next time you feel like walking away or exploding with, “WHAT did you just say?” experiment with one or both of these challenging communication steps instead to decrease costly conflict and talent loss; increasing prosperity.

-Leaders, HR professionals, coaches, are you committed to increasing your cultural intelligence and prosperity?
+Leaders, HR professionals, are you committed to improving communication in your organization, leading to decreased conflict and greater prosperity?
 I invite you to apply for an #unlockpotential strategy session with me to explore your best approach.